opendaylight/docs/docs/user-guide/service-function-chaining.rst

 1. Run ODL distribution (run karaf)

-2. In karaf console execute: ``feature:install odl-sfc-ui``
+2. In Karaf console execute: ``feature:install odl-sfc-ui``

 3. Visit SFC-UI on: ``http://<odl_ip_address>:8181/sfc/index.html``

-SFC Southbound REST Plugin
+SFC Southbound REST Plug-in
 --------------------------

 Overview
 ~~~~~~~~

-The Southbound REST Plugin is used to send configuration from DataStore
+The Southbound REST Plug-in is used to send configuration from datastore
 down to network devices supporting a REST API (i.e. they have a
 configured REST URI).
 It supports POST/PUT/DELETE operations, which are
 triggered accordingly by changes in the SFC data stores.